KCisSICKnasty/SICKnasty-FO4/README.md

 - Set any NPCs names to whatever you'd like.
 Instructions are in the ini file itself.

-_LoversLab Downloads: (LoversLab requires an account in order to download.
-Don't worry, it's safe. (:_

-- Download Companion Ivy ver.6.1 (& CompaionIvy_Nuka) here: https://www.loverslab.com/files/file/11260-meet-companion-ivy/
-- Drag the zip file into MO2 under "Companions" separator.
-Enable the mod & plugins.
-(I am not using the mags because 1) I would like people to be able to stream/make content with my list and 2) I did not like what I saw in xEdit...)

 _Discord Downloads: (Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D)_

 - Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file found in "complex-sorter-support" channel)